 The R3 Program will have designated Case Managers to receive and process warranty and construction complaints.
-All warranty and construction complaints must be submitted issues have to be made in writing and should be logged into the Program's system of record for follow up.
+All warranty and construction complaints must be submitted in writing and logged into the Program's system of record for follow-up.
 A reasonable amount of time will be given to correct the problem; however, in no case will such time exceed two (2) weeks to respond.
 Should the Construction Manager fail to correct the problem the assisted homeowner may contact the Program to take any necessary legal resources as prescribed in the Construction Manager's contract.